 Pressure Cooker Pulled Pork with Chinese Five Spice

 This pulled pork is perfectly seasoned with Chinese five spice - a mix of star anise, cinnamon, cloves, and fennel seeds.Print Pin Rate

 - 4 lb.
 Boston Butt Pork Roast

 - 2 Tbsp.
 Chinese five spice

 - 1 cinnamon stick

-- Once complete, allow pressure to release naturally (about 20 minutes).
+- Once cook time is complete, allow pressure to release naturally (will take about 15 minutes).